aarchbold/static-site-seed/README.md

 # static-site-seed
 This is a static site seed.
 It is meant as a starting point for creating simple marketing sites.
-By default, it uses some fancy Front End only features like:
+By default, it uses some fancy Front End only features to make life a bit easier.
+For example:
 * gulp
 * sass
 * jquery
 * handlebars
+* fileinclude
 * slick carousel

 ## local development